 Finders have a wider field of view than the typical telescope.
 Depending on what low power eyepiece is used, the typical amateur telescope will likely have a maximum field of view of between .7 degrees and 3 degrees.
 Naturally, some will be narrower and some can be wider, but this is a good example range.

 This means that you can only see a small portion of the sky through the eyepiece.
-Imagine trying to find something you lost and having to look for it while viewing through the cardboard tube of a roll of toilet paper.
-Your field of view would be quite small which would make it hard to find things.
+Imagine trying to find something you lost and having to look for it while viewing it through the cardboard tube of a roll of toilet paper.
+Your field of view would be quite small, which would make it hard to find things.

 A finder’s field of view can range from about 4 degrees to as wide as your eye can see.
 This makes it much easier to find what you are looking for in the sky.
 So the finder and the telescope work together as a team to help you locate and see your target.

-Also, depending upon our observing location, the type of finder you may prefer can depend on how dark the sky is, how dark the ground area is and whether we can see the target with our unaided eye.
-If the target is invisible we will require some optical assistance in the finder to see it.
+Also, depending upon our observing location, the type of finder you may prefer can depend on how dark the sky is, how dark the ground area is, and whether we can see the target with our unaided eye.
+If the target is invisible, we will require some optical assistance in the finder to see it.

 Types Of Finders

 Finders fall into two major categories, magnified and unmagnified.
 Each has its advantage and it is not unusual to have both on larger telescopes.

 There are several types of unmagnified finders.
 These include site tubes, red dot finders and those which present rings projected onto the sky.
 We will take a look at each.